jacopo-j/python-n26/README.md

 1. Using the paired phone N26 app to approve login on devices that are not paired.
 This can be configured by setting `app` as the `mfa_type`.
 You will receive a notification on your phone when you start using this library to request data. python-n26 checks for your login confirmation every 5 seconds.
 If you fail to approve the login request within 60 seconds an exception is raised.
 2. Using a code delivered via SMS to your registered phone number as 2 factor authentication.
 This can be configured by setting `sms` as the `mfa_type`.

-If you do not specify a `login_data_store_path` this login information is only stored in memory.
-In order to avoid that every CLI command requires a new confirmation, the login data retrieved in the above process can be stored on the file system.
-Please note that **this information must be protected** from the eyes of third parties **at all costs**.
-You can specify the location to store this data in the [Configuration](#Configuration).
+Login data retrieved in the above process is stored in the system keychain.

 ## Usage